RESEARCH STARTER

 People

-First-generation immigrants account for approximately 30 percent of London's population.
-More than three hundred languages are spoken in the city, and at least 500,000 Londoners are members of non-Indigenous communities.
-According to Gov.UK, in 2021 46.2 percent of Londoners self-identified as being Black, Asian, or as another ethnicity other than White.
-About 17 percent of the population of London is White.
+Around 30 percent of London's population consists of first-generation immigrants in the 2020s.
+The city is incredibly diverse, with over 300 languages spoken and at least 500,000 people belonging to non-Indigenous communities.
+According to 2021 Census data from gov.uk, 46.2 percent of Londoners identified as Black, Asian, or from an ethnic group other than White, while approximately 17 percent of the population is White.

 England has never been known for its food, although London's high immigration rate has led to an amazing diversity in the types of restaurants in the city.
 Londoners have adopted many foreign foods, such as tea and curry, as their own.
 London is home to cuisine from more than seventy different countries and has many stores where a wide variety of ingredients can be purchased.

 London experienced tremendous population growth in the nineteenth century; the population of Greater London increased sixfold between 1801 and 1901, from 1.1 million to 6.6 million people.
 However, London was so severely affected by World War II and the subsequent movement toward suburbanization that it was not until 2015 that the population passed its prewar peak of 8.6 million.
 As of 2015, London was the most populous city in the European Union.
 With increasing waves of immigration, this number is set to continue to rise.
-London's population was 9.426 million in 2022.
+According to the Office for National Statistics (ONS), London's population was approximately 9 million in mid-2024.

 Economy